 An intermediate ecommerce site is best suited for medium-sized businesses with more complex design and functionality requirements.
 Development costs more and takes longer than a basic ecommerce site.

 Typical features of an intermediate custom ecommerce site include:

-- Email authorization – Users can register and login to the site
+- Email authorization (So users can register and log into the site)

-- Social authorization – Users can use their social media accounts to register
+- Social authorization (So users can use their social media accounts to register)

 - Categories and products